EarthlySkies/personal-apparmor-profiles/README.md

 ### AppArmor package profiles

-To avoid duplicates, no profiles provided by the Arch's "apparmor" package can be found in the repository.
+To avoid duplicates, no profiles provided by Arch's "apparmor" package can be found in the repository.
 This way the custom profiles can be easily integrated into a system without interfering with the package.
+See the profile list of the package [here](https://archlinux.org/packages/extra/x86_64/apparmor/).